-First, we provide some additional details for experiments on instances of data summarization.
-The parameter $\delta$ for all the experiments are set to be $0.2$, and the approximation precision parameter $\alpha$ to be $0.2$ for both \alg and \texttt{EPS-AP}.
+Then we provide some additional details for experiments on instances of data summarization.
+The parameter $\delta$ for all the experiments is set to be $0.2$, and the approximation precision parameter $\alpha$ is $0.2$ for both \alg and \texttt{EPS-AP}.
 The value of $\epsilon$ of the experiments for different $\kappa$ are $0.1$, $0.2$, $0.1$ and $0.1$ on corel\_60, delicious\_300, delicious, and corel respectively.
 The value of $\kappa$ for different $\epsilon$ are $10$, $80$, $200$ and $100$ on corel\_60, delicious\_300, delicious and corel respectively.

-Then we introduce the experimental setup for influence maximization.
-We run the four algorithms described in the main paper on the experiments for different value of $\kappa$ and $\epsilon$.
+At last, we introduce the experimental setup for influence maximization.
+We run the four algorithms described above on the experiments for different values of $\kappa$ and $\epsilon$.
 The dataset used here is a sub-graph extracted from the EuAll dataset with $n=29$ \cite{leskovec2016snap}.
 The underlying weight of each edge is uniformly sampled from $[0,1]$ (``euall'').
 In our experiments, we simulate the influence maximization under the influence cascade model.
 We further use the reverse influence sampling (RIS) \cite{borgs2014maximizing} to enhance the computation efficiency of our algorithm.
 Here $R$ is the number of nodes in the graph and is thus $29$.
 The value of $\kappa$ for different $\epsilon$ is $8$, and the value of $\epsilon$ for different $\kappa$ is $0.15$.
 The parameters $\delta$ and $\alpha$ are set to be $0.2$ for both of the experiments.
 Since \texttt{EXP-GREEDY-K} is a randomized algorithm, the experimental results for \texttt{EXP-GREEDY-K} are averaged over $4$ trials for different $\epsilon$, and $8$ trials for different $\kappa$.